Special Educational Needs

 If you wish to find out more information about our admission arrangements through the local authority, you can telephone or email ‘Kirklees Childcare’ who have records of our up to date numbers of children at the Pre School.

-Woodside Pre School would like to introduce Moji Alaiyemola as our Special Educational Needs Coordinator (SENCO).
-Moji studied Early Years Teacher Training at The University of Huddersfield and this covered all aspects of education for the early years including children with Special Educational Needs (SEN).
+Woodside Pre School would like to introduce Elizabeth Roberts as our Special Educational Needs Coordinator (SENCO).
+Liz is Level 3 trained and has over twenty experience in working with children, covering all aspects of education for the early years including children with Special Educational Needs (SEN).

-Moji joined Woodside when we opened in April 2015 and become the SENCO in September 2015.
-Moji has attended Special Educational Needs & Disability (SEND) Training for Early Years courses, along with other various training programmes aimed at more specific aspects of SEND to support her throughout her time at Woodside.
+Liz joined Woodside in June 2018.
+Liz has attended Early Years courses, along with other various training programmes aimed at more specific aspects of SEND to support her throughout her career.

-Also as the SENCO for Woodside, it is Moji’s responsibility to communicate and work with appropriate external agencies who are able to provide specialised advice in order to fully support the children with Special Educational Needs.
-Moji has worked with children who have a variety of needs such as Autism, Speech and Language difficulties as well as children with behavioural issues.
-Moji will also work alongside of the other staff members at Woodside to monitor the progress of the children and to plan interventions where the progress is lower than originally expected.
+Also as the SENCO for Woodside, it is Liz’s responsibility to communicate and work with appropriate external agencies who are able to provide specialised advice in order to fully support the children with Special Educational Needs.
+Liz has worked with children who have a variety of needs such as Autism, Speech and Language difficulties as well as children with behavioural issues.
+Liz will also work alongside of the other staff members at Woodside to monitor the progress of the children and to plan interventions where the progress is lower than originally expected.

 Below is Woodside's access facilities which have been put in place to accommodate our children and visitors into the Pre School.